 - 3/4 cup slivered almonds, chopped

 - Preheat the oven to 350°F. Generously butter an 8-inch square baking pan and set aside.

-- Combine the eggs, orange juice and melted butter in a small bowl and set aside.
+- Whisk the eggs, orange juice, and melted butter together in a small bowl and set aside.

 - Store up to 2 days, covered, at room temperature, or refrigerate in a tightly sealed container for up to 1 week.